Leryk1981/mova-4.0.0/README.md

   Every meaningful step of work can be recorded as a structured episode.

 - **Evolvable**
-  Schemas, verbs and envelopes can change under explicit, versioned rules.
+  Schemas, verbs, envelopes and catalogs change under explicit, versioned rules.

+- **Security-aware**
+  Policies, guardrails and security events are first-class data, not ad-hoc code.

 ---